 The rook control programme operates during September and October each year.
 Our Biosecurity staff and contractors contact farmers with known rookeries beforehand to advise them that the programme is recommencing, and to assess any hazards or manage any farmer concerns about overflying stock or property.
 Each visit by the helicopter takes 5-20 minutes once a year.

-The best thing to do is contact HBRC’s pest management team about grazing rooks, nests or rookeries.
+The best thing to do is contact the Regional Council’s pest management team about grazing rooks, nests or rookeries.
 Our biosecurity team will discuss the problem and solutions, and ensure prompt action is taken.

 Please avoid any individual control or scare tactics as that can move the rooks on and delay our ability to control them.

 Contact our Animal Pest Team 06 833 8088 or email: firstname.lastname@example.org